Dmitri Pavlov's Git tutorial for mathematicians

 port-number

-Optional port number, e.g., 12345; useful to increase security of your ssh setup (the default port is 22).
+An optional port number (e.g., 12345), which is useful for increasing the security of your SSH setup (the default port is 22).

 repo-name